lanacaplana/lanacaplana.github.io/site/content/post/Understanding underperformance/index.md

 Together, these roles create a **shared, proactive approach** to performance.

-### What managers are responsible for
+**What managers are responsible for**

 If a team member isn’t meeting expectations, managers must take action—**early, fairly, and with documentation**.
 The official guidance must be followed, and performance concerns should be discussed with your HR as soon as they arise.

-If termination is being considered, HR must consult with the HRD or Legal Department.
-Legal advice must be requested **at least 3 months before** the intended end date.
+If termination is being considered, HR must consult with the Senior Leadership or Legal Department, several months before the intended end date, depending on the type of employment contract.

 ### When performance falls short

-There are various performance scoring frameworks in use.
-Here's how underperformance can be defined across any framework, depending on the severity of the performance issues:
+There are different performance scoring frameworks in the corporate world.
+Here’s how you can spot underperformance in any of them, depending on how serious the issues are:

 **Partially Meets Expectations**